 Traditional cashew chicken uses hoisin sauce which is mainly made up of peanut butter and soy sauce.

-Coconut aminos is the paleo substitute for soy sauce.
+Coconut aminos are the paleo substitute for soy sauce.

 2. Cashew Butter